Install Software Using Spack

 i.
 Identify the compiler and version

 The first step is to identify the compiler and version you need for your program.
 Consult your program’s documentation for the requirements that it has.
-Then follow the instructions in B. Finding Program Packages in Spack to find the package name and confirm the version is available.
+Then follow the instructions in C. Finding Program Packages in Spack to find the package name and confirm the version is available.

 ii.
 Create the compiler’s environment